fbielejec/fbielejec.github.io/_posts/2018-12-07-lein-solc-truffle.md

 truffle migrate --network ganache --reset
 ```

-Any changes to the contracts will be recompiled by the lein-solc in watch mode, and we can redeploy them again with trufle, speeding up the development cycle.
+Any changes to the contracts will be recompiled by the lein-solc, provided it is running in the watch mode, and we can redeploy them again with truffle, speeding up the development cycle.

 # <a name="conclusions">Conclusions</a>

 Proposed workflow is obviously just one of many, but hopefully you can find it usefull.

 I maintain a [repository](https://github.com/fbielejec/lein-solc-truffle/blob/master/project.clj) with an extended version of the example that we just went through.
 There are several contracts deployed, and the migration script covers some more advanced deployment steps, like linking contracts via their bytecode and using `delegatecall` in MutableForwarder to create updateable instances of the contracts.